monarc-project/monarc-project.github.io/content/pages/documentation.md

 MONARC can be installed in two different ways.
 It depends on your needs and requirements:

- - MONARC Instance Management (also known as MONARC BackOffice or BO)
+ - MONARC Instance Management (also known as MONARC back office);
- - MONARC (Also known as MONARC FrontOffice or FO)
+ - MONARC.

 The below-mentioned documents are geared more towards the first.
 If you need help deciding which version of MONARC suits your needs, please read